Last time I left

 Before answering your concerned why!? let me just say that if you are happy with

 use-package you should stay with it.
-By wrapping all the settings to a built-in
+By wrapping all the settings for a built-in

 feature or an external package with